JakobWong/CSE573-SP21-Project/README.md

 # CSE573-SP21-Project
 A repo for our project in explainable sentimental analysis

+# Datasets Processing
+## For this project, we will use the most popular ABSA bechmark datasets, which are restaurant reviews from SemEval 2014(rest14), 2015(rest15), 2016(rest16).
+The laptop reviews, which are from SemEval 2014(laptop14), will also be used to help training the different models, all data files are in the `data` folder.
+For the ABSA label vocabulary categories, the possible values of the tag are B-{POS, NEG, NEU}, I-{POS, NEG, NEU}, E-{POS, NEG, NEU}, T-{POS, NEG, NEU}, S-{POS, NEG, NEU}, O-{POS, NEG, NEU}.
+The tagging schemes are BIEOS, IOB, OT, and inside-outside-beginning tagging.
+The file under`data` folder called `data preprocessing.ipynb` provides a reader machine which can split the sampeles and labels, furthermore, we assign the ABSA vocabulary categories new labels, 0 means no aspect, 1 means postive, 2 means neutral, 3 means negative.

 # UI usage
 ## How to run the UI
   1. To view the UI, go to folder `frontend` and start a local server and render the file `explainableSentimentAnalysis.html`.
 You can use http.server of python to start your own local server (e.g. `python -m http.server 1008`).